ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

 hudson@airplane:/opt$
 ```

-After we have obtain a shell on the target we can enumerate SUID binaries on the target system.
+After we have obtained a shell on the target we can enumerate SUID binaries on the target system.
 ```bash
 hudson@airplane:/home/hudson$ find / -perm -4000 2>/dev/null
 /usr/bin/find